MTTGIT19/mttgit19.github.io/_posts/mindset/2024-01-18-lifeprinciples.md

 # Occam's Razor

 The problem-solving principle that recommends searching for explanations constructed with the smallest possible set of elements.
-The principle is sometimes inaccurately paraphrased as "The simplest explanation is usually the best one”.
+The principle is sometimes inaccurately paraphrased as "The simplest explanation is usually the best one."

 # Cunningham’s Law